Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (integer-array-indices)=
 ### Integer Arrays

 Integer array indices are very powerful.
-Using them, it is possible to construct effectively arbitrary new arrays consisting of elements from the original indexed array.
+Using them, you can effectively construct arbitrary new arrays consisting of elements from the original indexed array.

 Let's consider, as a start, a simple one-dimensional array: